Formation Entry 10 of 25

 At the same time, elderhood should not become permanent grievance.
 The older person may need care, but still carries responsibility according to capacity: to bless rather than poison, to tell the truth rather than manipulate, to advise rather than dominate, to receive help without contempt, to pass on gratitude where gratitude is due, and to name regret without drowning the young in it.

 Elders form through stories.
 Stories tell younger people what mattered, what cost too much, what must not be repeated, what courage looked like, what love required, what failure taught, and what kind of future is worth building.
 But stories should not become self-defense.
 A truthful elder does not curate memory only to appear admirable.
-He offers memory as service.
+Memory should be offered as service.

 The elder's question is not, "How do I keep control?"
 It is, "What can I pass on that will help others live better when I am gone?"
 The younger person's question is not, "How do I escape the old?"
 It is, "What truth can I receive without surrendering my responsibility to judge and build?"